SysKitTeam/docs-point/point-collaborators/lifecycle-management.md

 # Perform Lifecycle Management Tasks in SysKit Point

+* For a quick start on Lifecycle Management tasks in SysKit Point, watch this short video.
+<iframe title="vimeo-player" src="https://player.vimeo.com/video/714449776?h=441fb200e5" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+* Continue with the article to find detailed information on how to complete Lifecycle Management tasks in SysKit Point.

+## Workspace Lifecycle

-The content and workspaces in Microsoft 365 usually consist of the following three stages:
+Workspaces in Microsoft 365 usually display the following lifecycle stages:

 * **Beginning**; for example, when an admin creates a new workspace - Microsoft Team.
 * **Middle**; users collaborate and use said workspace, chat, create files, and take advantage of all means available to collaborate and achieve their goals successfully.